 To fit both a padlock and some type of small alarm system will cost around £25-30.
 I don't think that is a lot to pay for peace of mind, and nice tight security.
 In this article I am going to include a number of locks.
 It very much depends how much protection you want to have.
 It will also depend on what type of doors or windows you want to protect.

 The best lock for a shed is the Masterlock heavy duty padlock as it has a laminated steel core, weatherproof and high security rating.
 They are made to last when used outdoors on a shed or garage.

 Likewise the type of shed you have may determine what type of locks you can fit.
 The material your shed is made of is also a factor to consider.
 No matter what type of shed you own, inside it there will be items of value.

 In my opinion it is worthwhile spending a nice afternoon making sure that those items stay there.
 It is also great peace of mind to know your things are safe and secure.

-These are used for securing sheds, gates, garages and even shop fronts.
+The longer shackle has a high security lock has a five-pin cylinder and ball bearing locking for maximum pry resistance.
+That is why we recommend this type for securing sheds, gates, garages and even shop fronts.
 That should give you an idea of just how good these padlocks are.